Kunihiko Kodaira: Later years

 Kodaira left Princeton University and the Institute for Advanced Study in 1961, and briefly served as chair at the Johns Hopkins University and Stanford University.
-In 1967, returned to the University of Tokyo.
+In 1967, he returned to the University of Tokyo.
 He was awarded a Wolf Prize in 1984/5.
 He died in Kofu on 26 July 1997.

 He was honoured with the membership of the Japan Academy, the Mathematical Society of Japan and the American Academy of Arts and Sciences in 1978.
 He was the foreign associate of the US National Academy of Sciences in 1975, member of the Göttingen Academy of Sciences in 1974 and honorary member of the London Mathematical Society in 1979.
 He received the Order of Culture and the Japan Academy Prize in 1957 and the Fujiwara Prize in 1975.